bcgov/angular-scaffold/README.md

 ### Change style dialect

-`ng set default.styleExt css`
+    ng set default.styleExt css

-## Regnerate a brand new project with routing and scss options
+## Regenerate a brand new project with routing and scss options

-`ng new my-app --routing --style scss`
+    ng new my-app --routing --style scss

 # Build and Deployment